progranism/Open-Source-FPGA-Bitcoin-Miner/README.md

 --  SHA256_SEL = 0 => Pre-calculation of H+K+W used
 --  SHA256_SEL = 1 => Quasi-pipelining used
 --
+--  I have compiled the project with NUM_CORES = 4 and SHA256_SEL = 0 for the
+--  Stratix IV EP4SE530.
+Logic utilization is 68% and clock rate is 195MHz
+--  (Slow 900mV 85C Model).
+Note that total hash rate is given by the clock --  rate multiplied by the number of cores.
+The PLL should be adjusted to --  match the clock rate that can be achieved.
+--
 --------------------------------------------------------------------------------
 Original readme below:
 --------------------------------------------------------------------------------